unkyulee/micro-journal/cardputer/readme.md

 The conclusion surprised me.
 I do not know if this size makes sense for writing anything long.
 Typing more than a few words at a time quickly becomes uncomfortable, and the tiny keyboard makes longer writing stressful.
 That was a bit disappointing.

+[EDIT] Later added support for external keyboards.
+It works with BLE keyboard and USB keyboard to type.
+With those features, the device became very decent writerDeck.

 But then something unexpected happened.
 My four year old son picked it up and started playing with it.
 He began typing simple words with me and treated it as a fun way to learn letters.
 He still insists that the letter I is the number one.
 It was a surprise to find an educational purpose by accident.

 After that, I started looking for practical uses.
 It turns out that the Cardputer is surprisingly good for very short writing tasks, such as quick todo items or shopping lists.
 It powers on quickly, and you can begin writing within seconds.
 For these tiny tasks, the size actually works well.